Frequently asked questions

 Otherwise, the documentation requirements are identical to those of the AMLA functionaries (see question D.12).
 In the case of personnel unions, the extended personal documentation must of course only be submitted once.

-If your company meets the legal requirements, it can waive a limited audit.
-In this case, page 9 does not need to be completed and reference may be made to the fact of an opting-out.
+Provided your company meets the legal requirements, it may opt out of a limited audit.
+In this case, page 9 should not be completed; instead, reference should be made to the fact that the company has opted out.

-If you have an auditor, it should be indicated on this page and the information should be documented with the enclosures listed in the application form.
+If you have an audit firm, this must be stated on this page of the application and the details must be documented with the attachments listed in the application.

-If such an application is submitted as part of the membership application form, it must be accompanied by a declaration of acceptance of mandate from the audit firm listed on page 9.
-If such an application is submitted at a later date, a declaration of acceptance of mandate must be submitted subsequently.
+If such a request is made as part of the application for membership, it must be accompanied by a declaration of acceptance of the mandate from the audit firm listed on page 9 of the application.
+If such a request is made at a later date, a declaration of acceptance of the mandate must be submitted subsequently.

 Usually, the members of SRO PolyReg are assigned an AMLA inspection agency.
 However, according to §34 para.
-1 of the Statutes, it is possible, upon approved request, to use the member's auditors for the AMLA inspection.
+1 of the Statutes, it is possible, upon approved request, to use the member's auditors for the AMLA inspection (so-called external audit body).
 However, this right is only open to members who have an auditor registered in the register of companies.
 An opting-out makes it impossible to submit a corresponding application.

-The application can already be made in the membership application form by ticking the appropriate box on page 9 of the form, or at any later date.
+The application for an external auditor can be made as early as in the application for membership by ticking the relevant box on page 9 of the application form, or at any later date.

 A mandatory prerequisite is that the auditors must be approved by SRO PolyReg to conduct AMLA inspections in accordance with Art.
 24a AMLA.
-The current list of approved inspection agencies can be viewed on the website of SRO PolyReg.
+The current list of licensed audit firms can be viewed on the SRO PolyReg website.

 In addition, the auditor must be independent of the member to be inspected, which results from Art.
 728 CO and the recognised guidelines on independence in the industry.